Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 ### Default experiences

 - If you don't serve your default user experience for users with `is_control=true`, Amplitude can't measure performance.
 - Serve a default experience in case there is an error.
-There are two common error responses from the API:
-    - When the user just signed up ( less than 5 min ago), you might get this response:`{"error":"User id and device id not seen before"}`
-    - If a user is less than 2 hours old or has been inactive longer than 90 days, there is an API response, but it returns `"recommendations": null`.
 - If Amplitude is unavailable and returns a 500 response, you can retry or serve the default experience.

 ### Authentication errors